Sometimes we need a last minute holiday piece to fill out or balance our program.

 How to teach the unison version:

 Sing through the entire song, which is just 3 verses of the exact same melody.
-Afterwards, teach the group Silent Night.
+Afterwards, teach the ensemble Silent Night.
 Then choose students to sing Silent Night against the melody.

 Oh Hanukkah (SATB) – this 45 second arrangement fits well within a caroling packet

-2. Deck the Nutcraker Hall – arr.
+2. Deck the Nutcracker Hall – arr.
 Greg Gilpin (Christmas – Instantly Downloadable)

 I’ve included a humorous take on this arrangement!
 Movement is not required for this piece to be successful, but you can see how this piece can be performed creatively!